It is estimated that around 10% of children starting school in the UK will have Speech, Language and Communication Needs

 I'm a single mum to 3 wonderful children, and a passionate advocate for raising awareness and understanding of Speech, Language and Communication Needs (SLCN).

 I know first-hand how difficult it can be for both children and parents when your child struggles with speech and language.
-My own son has a Speech Disorder and Developmental Language Disorder (DLD).
+My own son was diagnosed with a severe speech disorder when he was 4 years old .
 Every day I am inspired by how hard my young son works, his resilience and determination, and to appreciate each success, no matter how small or big.